b-tudor/LLM-Assisted-Scoping-Review-Pipeline/OpenAI-API/README.md

 # General API Workflow Instructions
 ## (And general noob guidance for interacting with the OpenAI API)

-The `OpenAI-API` directory contains the files used to manage the scoping review workflow using OpenAI's API.
+The `OpenAI-API/` directory contains the files used to manage the scoping review workflow using OpenAI's API.

 The general workflow is to:
 1. generate jsonl files where each line is an individual request to the API.